 Perceptions among non-disabled persons have been swayed by the history of those non-disabled persons who have come before us.
 While the leaders of nations make occasional attempts to pass laws that help people with disabilities, tired and out-dated perceptions of who we really are and our abilities continue to perpetuate.
 The medical model of disability continue to pervade, despite a well-described and completely adequate Social Model of Disability.

-From China to Europe to America - the histories of nations have presented a clear picture of prejudicial treatment of people with disabilities by non-disabled persons in societies.
+The histories of nations have presented a clear picture of prejudicial treatment of people with disabilities by non-disabled persons in societies.
 Supposedly, 'civilized,' societies are ones that have citizens who do not mistreat one another.
 Until the Social Model of Disability is present in societies around the world, and mistreatment and misconceptions regarding people with disabilities has ended on Earth, it is my conclusion that there is not one single civilized society in our world today.

 Loan Information for low income singles, families, seniors and disabled.
 Includes home, vehicle and personal loans.